johnsonjh/VEDIT/README.md

 ## Building

-Currently, I have only tested building the full VEDIT-PLUS package for Z80 and 8080 using the Technical Design Labs, Inc. Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21.
+Currently, only the full VEDIT-PLUS builds (for both Z80 and 8080) have been tested, using the Technical Design Labs, Inc. Z80 Relocating/Linking Disk Assembler (TDL ZASM) version 2.21 (1978).

-The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM conditional build system, and relies heavily on it's specific quirks.
+The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM conditional build system, and rely heavily on this assembler's quirks.

-TDL ZASM only outputs diagnostics to the CP/M LIST device, usually a line printer.
+TDL ZASM only outputs diagnostics to the CP/M `LIST` device, usually a line printer.
 Be sure to have a list device configured and available if you need to examine the assembler output.

-Be aware that TDL ZASM makes no real distinction between non-fatal warnings and fatal errors in the build summary.
-Determining the actual error severity requires examining the output sent to the list device.
+*Be aware that TDL ZASM makes no real distinction between non-fatal warnings and fatal errors in the build summary.
+Some (non-fatal) errors currently occur and are not a major concern.
+Determining the actual error severity requires examining the output sent to the list device.*

 The source code was very lightly modified to support building with this particular version of the assembler.
-These changes include removing the DATE definition, and a small patch to VEDITT3.ASM to expose the HCRSOF symbol when targeting the 8080/Z80.
+These changes include removing the `DATE` definition, and a small patch to `VEDITT3` to expose the `HCRSOF` symbol when targeting the 8080/Z80.

-The HEX output of the assembler can be directly converted to an executable COM file using the HEXCOM utility.
+The HEX output of the assembler can be directly converted to an executable COM file using the `HEXCOM` utility.

-Working versions of these tools are included in the `dev` directory of this distribution for convenience - they are not an official part of the VEDIT / VEDIT-PLUS source distribution.
+Working versions of these tools are included in the `dev` directory of this distribution for convenience - they are *not* an official part of the VEDIT / VEDIT-PLUS source distribution.

 * Build example: